CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast prefix-limits inbound warning-threshold

-Configures the percentage of the maximum at which the switch generates a syslog warning.
+Configures the maximum number of inbound IPv6 prefixes (as a percentage) after which the switch generates a syslog warning.
 You can specify a value between 1 and 100.

 ### Command Syntax